SORRY FOR THE ADVERTS I EARN NOTHING FROM THEM AND HOPE WITH HELP I CAN GET RID OF THEM SOON.

 Ice dam collapse of the Esk valley

 I believe i was right regarding the ice dam collapse at the western end of the Esk Valley being responsible for the superficial geology of the south western area of Cleveland.
-The central Esk water body if released suddenly would have created what we see today, ive already proven the area is not covered in till or boulder clay as stated by Aygar. it is in fact covered with alluvial deposits and complexed clays, that contain animal and human sub fossils.
+The central Esk water body if released suddenly would have created what we see today and would of destroyed most life including humans that had returned, I've already proven with the help of Andy Cooper tvrigs the area is not covered in till or boulder clay as stated by Agar and the Geological survey maps, it is in fact covered with alluvial deposits and complexed clays, that contain animal and human sub fossils.

 Thursday, 25 April 2019